2024 Stellafane Convention

 Observing Olympics

 A challenge to observe at least 15 deep sky objects, accessible in small to large amateur telescopes or binoculars.
+Try your observing skills and earn a pin for your efforts.

 This year's Observing Olympics has fun new lists of objects to search for and learn about.